Cadwell History, Family Crest & Coats of Arms

 Cadell (d.
 943), was a Welsh prince, the son of Arthvael, who was the son of Hywel.
 Cadell (d.
 1175), was a South Welsh prince, the son of Gruffudd, the son of Rhys, the son of Tewdwr.

-Important Dates for the Cadwell family
+Early History of the Cadwell family

 This web page shows only a small excerpt of our Cadwell research.
 Another 179 words (13 lines of text) covering the years 1600, 1536, 1558, 1530 and 1600 are included under the topic Early Cadwell History in all our PDF Extended History products and printed products wherever possible.